Telltale Games: Majority studio closure and aftermath (2018)

 On September 21, 2018, CEO Pete Hawley announced that Telltale was undergoing a "majority studio closure", with around 90% of its present workforce (225 to 250 employees) let go that day.
 A core team of about 25 employees remained to "fulfill the company's obligations to its board and partners", which includes completing the Minecraft: Story Mode interactive media project for Netflix.
-According to Dan Connors, the studio had been ready to close another round of financing when their last major investor pulled out.
+According to Dan Connors, the studio had been ready to close another round of financing when its last major investor pulled out.
 The company executives had to make the decision to end all production as soon as possible without this investment.
 While Connors did not specify which investor pulled out, Variety suggested that this may have been Lionsgate, which had contacted Telltale's board the previous week about its intent to pull out of funding Telltale in order to return to its core film business.
 Variety also reported that AMC Networks, which owns the rights to The Walking Dead television series, and Smilegate, a Korean mobile games publisher, were looking to invest in Telltale, but both pulled out the day before Telltale's closure announcement.
 Dan Murray, president of Skybound Interactive which was working with Telltale for The Walking Dead games, said "We knew some of the challenges Telltale was facing, but when the news hits so suddenly everyone was taken off guard", while anonymous Telltale employees stated to The Verge that they had known the company was in financial trouble in the months leading up to the closure and was further hurt by leaks of news related to the Netflix deal, which management wanted to use as a lure for speculative investors.

 In a press release, Hawley stated:

 It's been an incredibly difficult year for Telltale as we worked to set the company on a new course.
 Unfortunately, we ran out of time trying to get there.
 We released some of our best content this year and received a tremendous amount of positive feedback, but ultimately, that did not translate to sales.
 With a heavy heart, we watch our friends leave today to spread our brand of storytelling across the games industry.